-0621H: The EU Tariff Code compliance is taken into account in this modification proposal.
+0621H: The EU Tariff Code compliance is taken into account in this Modification proposal.
 Accordingly, implementation of this Proposal would ensure that the GB arrangements are compliant with the EU Tariff Code, including a proper application of article 35 thereof.

 0621L: TAR NC Article 6.3 states that the same reference price methodology shall be applied to all entry and exit points in a given entry-exit system, subject to the exceptions set out in Articles 10 and 11 [these articles are not relevant to GB].
 Including existing contracts for exit reference price calculations and entry reference price calculations ensures the proposal is compliant with this Article.
 TAR NC Article 6.4: Adjustments to the application of the reference price methodology to all entry and exit points may only be made in accordance with Article 9 [specific capacity discounts e.g. storage] or as a result of one or more of the following [benchmarking, equalisation, scaling] – adjusting data inputs by netting off existing contracts is inconsistent with this.
 Moreover, where existing contracts are netted off and the model results in a zero price, using the price from the nearest point, which in the case of entry points can be a considerable distance, represents an adjustment to the application of the reference price, which is not in accordance with this Article.
 Including existing contracts in the FCC and RPM resolves these issues and ensures the proposal is NC TAR compliant.